DevSadit/FitFlow_Server/README.md

 - **Communication Tools:** Built-in messaging and real-time notifications.
 - **Analytics & Reporting:** Insights on member activity, class attendance, and engagement.

+## Overview

+The **Fitness Tracker Server** is a powerful backend application built with Node.js, Express, and MongoDB to support a comprehensive fitness tracking platform.
+It features robust dashboards for admins, trainers, and members, enabling efficient management of users, classes, and schedules.
+The platform offers real-time class booking, calendar integration, automated reminders, and seamless communication tools.
+Designed with a responsive UI, it ensures a smooth user experience across all devices.
+Detailed analytics and reporting tools provide valuable insights to optimize performance and user engagement.

 -  ## NPM Packages which is used in this Project -
 - react icon
 - react tooltip